 Time frame: 1 year

-Comparison of other HRV parameters (SDNN, RMSSD, HF, LF) at baseline and during a standardized stimulation protocol (14 Hz, 210 mcs, amplitude to elicit anal motor response) randomly delivered at the level of the 4 contact points of the quadripolar lead at the time of lead implantation,
+Comparison of frequency-domain heart rate variability parameters at baseline and during a standardized electrical stimulation protocol (14 Hz, 210 µs, amplitude to elicit anal motor response) randomly delivered at the level of the four contact points of the quadripolar lead at the time of lead implantation.

 Time frame: 1 year